 - Mid Market expansion: Shopify recorded significant growth in its Shopify Plus customer base in 2019.
 Shopify’s share of the global digital commerce market grew faster than that of any other vendor evaluated.
 This indicates that Shopify is attracting midsize companies with over $1 million in annual GMV. (according to Gartner)

 - Ease of use: Shopify is best for selling finished products that don’t need complex personalization or customer service.
 It has a reputation for being simple to use in this context.
-From a merchant’s perspective, its web-optimized storefront models, social shopping connectors, integrated blog features, and mobile POS capability check a lot of boxes.
+From a merchant’s perspective, its web-optimized storefront models, social shopping connectors, integrated blog features, and mobile POS capability check many boxes.

 - App store: Shopify has a large app store, which is one of the most comprehensive in the market.
 While many of the apps on this store are simple to set up, others include the use of Shopify’s proprietary scripting language.